Algebraic aspects and functoriality of the set of affiliated operators: Affiliated Operators

 \subsection{Functoriality of the Construction $\kM \mapsto \afm$}

-For a unital normal homomorphism $\Phi$ between represented von Neumann algebras $\kM$ and $\kN$, we define a mapping $\Phi_{\tn\aff}$ between their respective sets of affiliated operators, $\afm$ and $\afn$, and show that it respects the four algebraic operations discussed in \S \ref{subsec:alg_str_m_aff}.
-Thus the construction $\kM \mapsto \afm, \Phi \mapsto \Phi_{\tn\aff}$ is functorial.
-In Theorem \ref{thm:uniqueness_phi_aff}, we argue that $\Phi_{\tn\aff}$ is the canonical extension of $\Phi$ to $\afm$ (in an algebraic sense) by showing that it is the unique extension of $\Phi$ which respects product and Kaufman-inverse; in Theorem \ref{thm:m_aff_monoid}-(i), we have already seen that it respects sum and adjoint.
+For a unital normal $*$-homomorphism $\Phi$ between represented von Neumann algebras $\kM$ and $\kN$, we define a mapping $\Phi_{\tn\aff}$ between their respective near-semirings of affiliated operators, $\afm$ and $\afn$, and show that it respects the four algebraic operations discussed in \S \ref{subsec:alg_str_m_aff}; In particular, it is a near-semiring homomorphism.
+Thus the construction is functorial.
+In Theorem \ref{thm:uniqueness_phi_aff}, we argue that $\Phi_{\tn\aff}$ is the canonical extension of $\Phi$ to $\afm$ (in an algebraic sense) by showing that it is the unique extension of $\Phi$ which respects product and Kaufman-inverse; in Theorem \ref{thm:m_aff_monoid}-(i), we have already noted that $\Phi_{\tn\aff}$ respects sum and adjoint.